natnicha/BeAcross/README.md

 Visit us at [Victory Pie Solutions](https://www.victorypiesolutions.com/) or [email](Victorypiesolutions@outlook.com)

 ## Project status
 Across v.1.0.0 was launched on 5th Mar 2024.
 All unique selling points are successfully developed in this version.
-If you have any suggestion, please feel free to contribute us by creating issues or a new branch to start enhancement.
-Also, you can see our application progress in a Roadmap section.
+If you have any suggestions, please feel free to contribute to us by creating issues or a new branch to start enhancement.
+Also, you can see our application progress in the Roadmap section.